e2jk/delimited2fixedwidth/README.md

                         The number of footer lines to skip (default 0) -l LOCALE, --locale LOCALE
+                        Change the locale, useful to handle decimal separators -t TRUNCATE, --truncate TRUNCATE
+                        Comma-delimited list of field numbers for which the output will be truncated at the maximum line length, should the input value be longer than the maximum defined field length.
+If not set, a field that is too long will cause the script to stop with an error.
-                        Change the locale, useful to handle decimal separators -d, --debug           Print lots of debugging statements -v, --verbose         Be verbose
+  -d, --debug           Print lots of debugging statements -v, --verbose         Be verbose
 ```